 St. Peter A.M.E.
 Church is a National Historic Landmark

 St. Peter A.M.E.
-Church has existed in New Orleans for more than one hundred and forty years.
+Church has existed in New Orleans for more than one hundred and forty-five years.
 It celebrated the one hundred and twenty-fifth anniversary of its history in 1991.
 On March 21, 1979, the church was added to the National Register of Historic Places.